-The Pool is governed by a Board of Directors comprising seven board members.
+A seven-member Board of Directors governs the Pool.
 The Pool's members elect the Board, and the positions are filled on a rotating basis.
-The Board meets quarterly and is responsible for overseeing the business affairs of Enduris and providing policy direction to the Pool's Executive Director.
+The Board meets quarterly, oversees Enduris' business affairs, and provides policy direction to the Pool's Executive Director.